-The limited edition „Aviator No.1“ with a handwritten letter of Charles Lindbergh includes a total of 25 handbags only.
-In a concealed section, each bag includes a genuine piece of a letter
+The limited edition „Christmas Dream No. 1“ includes a total of only 24 bags handmade in Germany.
+In a concealed section, each bag encloses a genuine piece of a handwritten letter of the famous

 * RRP = Recommended Retail Price incl.
 German

 ** also pre-used in excellent condition with original

 Charles Dickens is regarded one of the greatest novelists in the history of literature.
 He became a hugely popular public figure already during his life time.
 Most of his books are considered